mdfaizaanalam/AI-Resume-Screening-and-Ranking-System/README.md

 - Improve **accuracy** using **BERT embeddings**.
 - Expand **job role matching** with **deep learning models**.
 - Enhance **dashboard UI** for a more interactive experience.
+---

+🤝 Contributing

+Contributions are welcome!
+Feel free to submit Pull Requests for improvements.

+1️⃣ Fork the repository
+2️⃣ Create a new branch (feature-xyz)
+3️⃣ Commit changes and push (git push origin feature-xyz) 4️⃣ Create a Pull Request

 ## 👨‍💻 Author
 **Md Faizaan Alam**